 No way to empty detergent from dispenser

-This front-loading washer from GE stands out for the crowd for a few reasons.
-Not only is it extremely sleek with a spacious drum that can handle your bulkiest loads, but it also has carefully designed features that help solve common problems that people experience with front-load washers.
+This front-loading washer from GE stands out from the crowd for a few reasons: It is extremely sleek, but still has a spacious drum that can handle your bulkiest loads.
+Plus, its carefully designed features help solve common problems that people experience with front-load washers.
 For instance, mold and mildew growth is common in this style of washing machine, as moisture doesn’t drain as well, but the GE washer has a unique ventilation system that activates after the cycle, pulling out any leftover moisture to keep your washer fresh.
 Additionally, its seals are made from an antimicrobial material that prevents odor-causing bacteria.

-That’s not all, either.
-The washer has an automatic detergent dispenser, meaning you simply empty a bottle into it and it will automatically release the perfect amount for each load.
-It holds up to 32 loads worth of detergent, but keep in mind that there’s no way to empty the dispenser once you fill it up—not ideal if you’re trying out a new formula and decide you don’t like it.
+That’s not all.
+The washer has an automatic detergent dispenser, meaning you simply empty a bottle into it and it will automatically release the perfect amount of detergent for each load.
+It holds up to 32 loads worth of detergent, but keep in mind that there’s no way to empty the dispenser once you fill it up—not ideal if you’re trying out a new detergent and decide you don’t like it.
 The GE washing machine also has built-in Wi-Fi that allows you to start, stop, and monitor a cycle from your phone, and it has a reversible door so you can tailor it to your space.

-Best Budget: Samsung WF45T6000AW 4.5 cu. ft.
+Samsung 4.5 cu. ft.
 Front Load Washer with Vibration Reduction Technology+

 Limited smart functionality

 Front-loading washing machines are more expensive than top-loading washers, but one of your most affordable options is this model from Samsung.
-Despite being budget-friendly, it’s still packed with a variety of useful features, including vibration reduction technology and a self-clean cycle that eliminates 99% of bacteria in the drum, helping to control odors.
-Plus, its closet-depth design allows you to tuck it into shallower spaces—you can even stack it with a compatible dryer to save space, if you want.
+Despite being budget-friendly, it’s still packed with a variety of useful features, including vibration reduction technology and a self-clean cycle that promises to eliminate 99% of bacteria in the drum, thus helping to control odors.
+Plus, its closet-depth design allows you to tuck it into shallower spaces—you can even stack it with a compatible dryer.

 Automatic detergent dispenser